jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Video-Live-Service-Clause.md

   3.1.
 Your Rights and Obligations

 ​    3.1.1 You agree to abide by the Service Terms and the relevant management regulations and procedures provided on the service display page.
 You understand that the above agreements and regulations may change from time to time.
 If any content of the Service Terms is changed, JD Cloud shall prompt you the modification by making announcement on the appropriate page in advance at www.jdcloud.com.
-If you do not agree with JD Cloud's changes to the relevant provisions of the Service Terms, you have the right to stop using JD Cloud's live video service.
+If you do not agree with JD Cloud's changes to the relevant provisions of the Service Terms, you have the right to stop using JD Cloud's Live Video service.
 In such cases, the Service Terms is terminated, and JD Cloud shall settle the service fee with you (if any).
 If you continue to use services of JD Cloud, you are deemed to have accepted the modification on relevant rules made by JD Cloud to Service Terms.

 ​    3.1.2 You shall pay the corresponding service fee according to the instructions of JD Cloud on the page and the provisions of the Service Terms.